Counting points on generic character varieties: Generic character varieties

 \subsubsection{Existence}

 The above lemma shows that generic conjugacy classes exist.
 Indeed, if $L$ is a proper standard levi subgroup, then $T\cap [L,L]$ is a proper closed subvariety of $T$.
-(At the level of Lie algebras, $\ft=\ft\cap [\fl,\fl]\oplus Z(\fl)$ for $\ft=\mathrm{Lie}(T)$ and the centre $Z(\fl)$ is nontrivial if $\fl$ is a proper Levi subalgebra of $\fg$.)
-Since there are only finitely many standard Levis $L$ and finitely many $w$'s, we conclude that the generic locus of $T^n$ is an open dense subvariety.
+(At the level of Lie algebras, $\ft=\ft\cap [\fl,\fl]\oplus Z(\fl)$ for $\ft=\mathrm{Lie}(T)$ and the centre $Z(\fl)$ is non-trivial if $\fl$ is a proper Levi subalgebra of $\fg$.)
+Since there are only finitely many standard Levis $L$ and finitely many $w$'s, we conclude that the generic locus of $T^n$ is open dense.